vizor-games/InfraworldRuntime/README.md

 ![](icon.png)

-Infraworld is a solution that enables [Unreal Engine 4](https://www.unrealengine.com/en-US) to work with [Google gRPC](https://gRPC.io) services from either C++ or Blueprints.
+Infraworld is a solution that enables [Unreal Engine 4](https://www.unrealengine.com/en-US) to work with [Google gRPC](https://gRPC.io) services using either **C++** or **Blueprints**.

 Infraworld is a fast, robust and cross platform.
 It fits any stage of development: either prototyping or production.
 Saving a tons of your team's time, you need to write your gRPC wrappers by hand no more.
 [A special converter utility](https://github.com/vizor-games/infraworld-cornerstone) will do it for you, producing high quality, debuggable and multi-threaded code, gaining lowest possible overhead to your game logic thread.
-You may also work with either generated or shipped with gRPC C functions and C++ classes in your own way, since the Infraworld Runtime adds all required headers and wires all required libraries.
+You may also work with either generated or shipped with gRPC C functions and C++ classes in your own way, even completely ignoring runtime classes, since the InfraworldRuntime adds all required headers and wires all required libraries.

 Also, you may want to use a [protobuild](https://github.com/vizor-games/infraworld-protobuild) utility to automate cross-language gRPC wrapper generation.